Healthy Homes Assessment Seaview

 Seaview Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
-You must make sure there is somewhere for rain, surface or ground water, and prevent it from getting inside.
-When it concerns damp and moisture it’s typically the things you don’t notice that could become a major issue and end up causing damages to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about what’s inside the building it is also about the outside.
+You must ensure there is somewhere for rain, surface and underground water to flow and prevent it from getting inside.
+When it comes to moisture and damp it’s usually not apparent that it could become a major issue and cause the property to suffer and harming the tenant’s well-being.

-Properties that are rented must be equipped with effective drainage to remove the stormwater and surface waters and groundwater, with the proper outfall or runoff.
-Making sure the water has a location to go, and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage for the removal of the stormwater and surface waters, and ground water, including an appropriate outfall or runoff.
+Making sure the water has a place to go, and it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-In addition to the drainage system that will prevent water ingress, if the rental is enclosed between the floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between the floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from getting into the home.
-It also assists in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture in the ground from accumulating into the structure.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection